 Texas Rising Star-certified programs are expected to maintain a consistent and high level of compliance with CCR minimum licensing standards.
-The Texas Rising Star Screening Form for currently certified programs must be completed before any assessment or annual monitoring visit and on a quarterly basis (every three months) by an assessor.
+The assessor must review the early learning program's CCR history against the Texas Rising Star Screening Form before any assessment or annual monitoring visit and on a quarterly basis (every three months) by an assessor.

-Assessors must complete the screening forms, as results of the screening can affect the program's star level (Star-Level Drop deficiencies) or require that the program be placed on Texas Rising Star probation (based on specific deficiencies and/or the total of High and/or Medium-High CCR weighted deficiencies).
+Assessors must conduct the screening process, as results of the screening can affect the program's star level (Star-Level Drop deficiencies) or require that the program be placed on Texas Rising Star probation (based on specific deficiencies and/or the total of High and/or Medium-High CCR weighted deficiencies).
 Assessors should share screening results with mentor staff if it results in the program dropping a star level or needing to be placed on Texas Rising Star probation, as mentor staff may be able to provide mentoring, training, and resources to assist the program with compliance.

 Per CCR, deficiencies are not posted on the website until after the appeals process has been completed.
-Once a deficiency is posted on the CCR website, it is considered final, and Texas Rising Star impacts are applied accordingly.
+Once a deficiency is posted on the CCR website, it is considered final, and Texas Rising Star impacts are applied accordingly at the time of discovery.
 As a best practice, for initial applicants, the assessor should check the CCR website when the application is received, again before the program's assessment, and again before entering the Texas Rising Star certification start date into The Workforce Information System of Texas (TWIST).
 Any consequences from the screening form must be applied before the certification start date is entered into TWIST.